Admission Requirements

 ARC PA STANDARD A3.15: The program must define, publish, consistently apply and make readily available to students upon admission: e) policy for student employment while enrolled in the program

 Misericordia University does not prohibit admission into or progression through the Physician Assistant Program if a Physician Assistant student determines that he or she must work while in the program.
 However, students are strongly discouraged from working during their time in the program.
 If a student chooses to work during the academic year, the work schedule must not interfere with class performance, course schedules, or clinical rotation schedules.
+No time is excused for participating in outside activities including but not limited to playing or coaching a sport.
+Students are highly encouraged to be mindful of their commitments while in PA school due to the rigors of the program curriculum.

 PA PROGRAM POLICY: STUDENTS NOT REQUIRED TO PROVIDE OR SOLICIT CLINICAL SITES OR PRECEPTORS